crunchingdata/Estimator_of_weekly_return_on_share_price/README.md

 ## Model Building
 I started the model building by interpreting the goal of predicting return development of a share price. <br>
 So, first I built Model 1 since a relevant argument usually is, that there likely could be a repetition of past events in the current ones and with these events a similar development in the share price.
 In Model 1 is to set a time period with bounding years.
 Exemplary 2008-2010: This will show yearly overlapping and equal weighted weekly return through the post the financial crisis 2008, if it is wished to compare it with the current developement post Covid-19 and Ukrainian war.<br>
 Secondly, with Model 2 I applied a common forecast technic for trend continuing past development, thus weighting yearly return from current return back to the return of past years with exponential decay.
-Model 3 was necessary to control Model 2 with an often used metric, here the Exponential Moving Average (EMA) over the years, to confirm return estimation.
+Model 3 was necessary to control Model 2 with an often used metric, here the Exponential Moving Average (EMA) / exponential smoothing over the years, to confirm return estimation.

 * At this point there were three main problems to solve: price difference over time, the inaccuracy of the exact week for a certain return, the irregular calendar week 53 and setting a visual to show return over +/- developments of more that one week.
 * Solutions respectively: usage of percentage, taking into account a moving three week average, making a case distinction and bounding an accumulated return to the sign of the three week average.